ml4ai/dass-wills/design-ideas.md

 ## Implementation logic

+When a will is first created, its digital representation has to be written into some sort of persistent storage.
+Subsequent accesses to the will, e.g., for modifications while the testator is alive or devolution after the testator's death, have to be able to locate this representation.
+This means that the creation of the will needs to return some sort of locator for its digital representation, which is used for subsequent accesses.
+For this, we need a way to map the testator's ID to the locator for that person's will.

+**TBD:** The details of how the ID-to-locator mapping is implemented.

+**Security requirements**
+We have to ensure that neither the ID-to-locator mapping nor the actual digital representation of the will can be hacked.
+TBD.

+**Privacy considerations**
+What kinds of privacy/confidentiality guarantees do we need?
+E.g.:

+- Is it important to allow the testator to keep the contents of the will confidential?
+- Is it important to allow the testator to keep the fact of the existence of a will, and/or whether or not it has been edited, confidential?

 ### Representation of a Will
 At the top level, the digital representation of a will contains the following information: